Hard at Work - Women in the Utah Labor Force

 - Blacks, Asians and Hispanics show a much smaller wage gap (2008-2012) than do white/non-Hispanics, Hawaiian/Pacific Islanders and Native American Indians.

 - For workers working fulltime/year-round, many of the occupations with the smallest wage gap are either low-pay/low-skilled or dominated by one gender or the other.

 - Occupational choice is the largest factor in the wage gap.
 Other demographic factors—less education, less occupational tenure, etc. also contribute to the difference in men’s and women’s earnings.

 - No study has explained away the wage gap using the differing demographic characteristics of men and women suggesting that institutional discrimination does exist.

-- In 2008, according to the American Community Survey, 30 percent of Utah female-headed families with children had incomes below the poverty line.
-In comparison, only 6 percent of married couple families with children and 13 percent for single male-headed families were in poverty.
+- In 2012, according to the American Community Survey, 35 percent of Utah female-headed families with children had incomes below the poverty line.
+In comparison, only 6 percent of married couple families with children were in poverty.